 – Social interests

 – Preferred activities

-The cost of assessing a new resident might be free when a person agrees to sign a move-in contract, or it may be covered by a one-time “community fee” that pays for one-time up-front costs like the assessment and also deep cleaning a new resident’s room.
-Community fees typically run between $1,000 and $2,500.
+The cost of the assessment for a new resident might be free when a person agrees to sign a move-in contract, or it may be covered by a one-time community fee.
+This is a fee that pays for one-time up-front costs like the assessment and also deep cleaning of a new resident’s room.
+Community fees typically run between $1,500 and $2,500.

-Regulations do not require that a person be diagnosed with Alzheimer’s or a related disease like frontotemporal, vascular, or Lewy body dementia in order to move into ND memory care.
+Regulations do not require that a person be diagnosed with Alzheimer’s or dementia to move into Noth Dakota memory care.
 Dementias are difficult to diagnose as symptoms change and vary, and the process includes expensive tests like PET brain scans.
 The degree of memory loss and what specific actions staff can take to help your loved one will be determined during the assessment.

-And while it is possible to find memory care on short notice in North Dakota, this is not a good idea.
-You should start looking at residences before a move is necessary, to allow for time for thorough investigation, including asking questions of staff and other residents.
-Also, the sooner you begin your search the more input the person with dementia can have on the final decision.
+While it is possible to find memory care on short notice in North Dakota, this is not a good idea.
+You should start looking at residences before a move is necessary, to allow for time for a thorough investigation, including asking questions of staff and other residents.
+Also, the sooner you begin your search the more input your loved one can have on the final decision.

 An administrator must be in charge of general administration in a North Dakota memory care residence.
 Administrators must complete at least 12 hours of continuing education annually.
-There are no staff-to-resident ratios in North Dakota, but someone must be on-duty and awake 24 hours per day, 365 day per year.
-All employees must have in-service training every year on these topics:
+There are no staff-to-resident ratios in North Dakota, but someone must always be on-duty and awake.
+All employees must have annual continuing education that covers:

 – Fire and accident prevention and safety

 – Managing behavior problems